cuongtm2012/Film_Flex_Release/docs/workflow/01-setup/quick-start.md

 ## 🎬 **Success!**

-After setup, your FilmFlex application will:
+After setup, your PhimGG application will:
 - ✅ Automatically import new movies daily
 - ✅ Monitor itself and restart if needed
 - ✅ Backup database regularly